-With a longstanding appreciation for vintage dance, Sandy studied Charleston, solo jazz and lindy-hop under Joanna Kassoulides.
+With a longstanding appreciation for vintage dance, Sandy studied Charleston and solo jazz under Joanna Kassoulides.
 As a longstanding dancer with the 1920’s flapper troupe, the Sugar Shakers, Sandy shared her love of all things flapper far and wide at festivals, weddings and vintage themed events such as Electro Swing Club and Salon Noir.
 She continues to work on fusion of bellydance with vintage jazz/flapper, teaching her Flapper Fusion classes and workshops in and around Toronto.

 As a soloist Sandy delves into more experimental grounds and has performed at the Init multimedia festival, Funkabelly, Nuit Blanche, Darkside Studios Inversion and various electronic and world music events.
 With interests in cross disciplinary collaboration, Sandy worked with wearable tech artist Erin Lewis and drummer Jaash Singh (Nuit Blanche 2010), on a project that translated her hip movement into a visual display through a sensor in her costume.
 Sandy was a dancer in the Toronto debut of the Ancient Rumblings production of Inanna: an Ancient Bellydance/Rock Spectacle in 2014.
 Sandy is half of House of Shimmy, a theatrical bellydance-inspired duet that has performed at Fedora Upside Down and on stage with ska/punk/pop band Random Order.
 House of Shimmy, a bellydance a go-go act, brings bellydance into non-traditional and theatrical realms including concert stage shows, festivals, and themed events.

 Sandy has completed the Seven Waves teacher training with Roula Said of Om Laila Studio.
-In 2015 she completed the 200-hour yoga teacher certification with Karma Teachers, in the vinyasa lineage, and aims to offer accessible yoga guidance to anyone who wants to feel better.
-She continues dancing with Serpentina North Ensemble, House of Shimmy, as well as solo performance and teaching specialty workshops at various studios.
+In 2015 she completed the 200-hour yoga teacher certification with Karma Teachers, in the vinyasa lineage, and aims to make yoga accessible to all bodies.
+She continues dancing with Serpentina North Ensemble, House of Shimmy, as well as solo performance and teaching specialty workshops around Toronto.